North Atlantic right whale: Surface activities

 Aside from mating activities performed by groups of single female and several males, so called SAG (Surface Active Group), North Atlantic right whales seem less active compared to subspecies in southern hemisphere.
 However, this could be due to intense difference in number of surviving individuals, especially calves that tend to be more curious and playful than adults, and small amount of observations.
 They are also known to interact with other baleen whales especially with humpback whales or bottlenose dolphins.

 Vocalization

 North Atlantic right whales recordings are available online.
 Many effective automated methods, such as signal processing, data mining, and machine learning techniques are used to detect and classify their calls.

 Reproduction

 North Atlantic right whales are promiscuous breeders.
 They first give birth at age nine or ten after a year-long gestation; the interval between births seems to have increased since the 1990s, and now averages three to six years.
 Calves are 13–15 ft long at birth and weigh approximately 3000 lb.
+The North Atlantic right whale's penis can reach at least 1.8 m in length.